 There are no restrooms available at McKinzie Field, so plan accordingly.
 There are a couple of Port-a-potties on the grounds if necessary.

 Return on Investment 4

 There’s no admission to attend an NIU baseball game.
 Parking is free.
 Concessions are reasonably priced.
 Overall, there is nothing to complain about when it comes to getting your money’s worth.
-If you’re in the area and need to get your baseball fix, then this is an affordable experience.
+If you’re in the area and need to get your baseball fixed, then this is an affordable experience.

 One extra point for the trivia games offered to fans.
 It’s nice that a small program like this, charging no admission, still has a couple of giveaways during the contest.

-One additional extra point for the bizarre choice of walk up songs for the home team.
+One additional extra point for the bizarre choice of walk-up songs for the home team.
 It wouldn’t be my choice if I was batting, but the strange selection certainly adds to the entertainment value.

-There may not be any bells or whistles to entice fans to make the trip to Dekalb to see Northern Illinois baseball, but once you arrive, you’ll find a laid back atmosphere and a pleasant place to enjoy MAC baseball action.
+There may not be any bells or whistles to entice fans to make the trip to Dekalb to see Northern Illinois baseball, but once you arrive, you’ll find a laid-back atmosphere and a pleasant place to enjoy MAC baseball action.